-Meet with your academic advisor to create an academic plan that helps you reach your career goals while staying on track with your degree completion.
+Meet with your CASAS Professional Advisor to create an academic plan.
 If you are undecided, think about courses that will complement your general career goals.

-Begin researching companies and job choices and identify skills and qualifications required for positions that interest you.
-Glassdoor and Linkedin are great places to start.
-Identify organizations that most align with your values and goals.
+Begin researching companies and job choices and identify the skills and qualifications required for positions that interest you.
+Google, Glassdoor and Linkedin are great places to start.

 Start building a network of colleagues, faculty, and prospective employers.

-Have the Career Center review your resume and cover letter as you begin researching internship and job shadowing opportunities.
+Have the Career Center critique your resume and cover letter as you begin researching internship and job shadowing opportunities.

 Update and refine your resume and cover letter and sign up for a mock interview to help develop your interview skills.

-Attend Career Fairs, employer information sessions, workshops and other events to continue building your network and make connections for future employment opportunities.
-Check out the Career Center events page to RSVP.
+Attend Career Fairs, employer information sessions, workshops, and other events to continue building your network and make connections for future employment opportunities.

-Participate in an Internship to gain valuable hands-on experience toward your career goals.
-Choose Christian Community service and volunteer opportunities that align with your career goals.
-Don't forget to look for internship and job opportunities on LUNETWORK.
+Participate in an internship to gain valuable hands-on experience toward your career goals.
+Choose service and volunteer opportunities that align with your career goals.

-Establish a portfolio with writing samples, projects, and examples of your work to show in a job interview.
+Establish a portfolio of writing samples, projects, and examples of your work to show in a job interview.
 Ask former employers for references or letters of recommendation.
-Format a Reference page to be included with your Cover Letter and Resume.

-Seek positions of leadership and management, whether in volunteer situations or work opportunities, where you can develop skills of training, leading, and communicating with others.
+Seek positions of leadership and management, whether in volunteer situations or work opportunities.

-Select electives to round out your academic training.
-Consider a minor or other courses that will help you develop additional skills.
+Select electives to round out your academic program.
+Consider adding a minor or taking classes that will help you acquire additional knowledge.

-It’s time to shop!
-Obtain at least one professional interview outfit.
-Look your best as you attend Career Fairs and employer events and don’t miss an opportunity to network!
+Get at least one professional interview outfit.
+Look your best as you attend Career Fairs and employer events and don’t miss an opportunity to network.

-Are you ready for the interview?
-Do your homework – research the companies you’re applying to and be ready for the interview.
+Ready for the interview?
+Do your homework.
+Research the companies you’re applying to and be ready for the interview.
 Schedule a mock interview in the Career Center and let us help prepare you for the tough questions.

 Begin submitting graduate school applications and take any entrance exams required.
 Most application deadlines are nine months to more than a year prior to when you plan to begin.

-Consistently search job postings, classifieds, and networking contacts for possible openings.
+Consistently search job postings, and reach out to your LinkedIn connections and LU alumni.
 Develop a prospect list of employers with names and addresses so you can keep track of contacts who may help you find opportunities.
-If you aren't on LUNETWORK yet, you are behind the competition!